socialize-cloud/doc/spec/user-id.md

 ## Examples where `userId` is required

+Below are some examples of where you will need to provide the `userId` in the API.
+However, this ia not an exhaustive list, and you should refer to the documentation of each API endpoint to know whether to provide the `userId`.

 - Creating a post in the Forum API
 - Creating a comment in the Forum API
 - Creating a reaction in the Forum API